Starless, Starless NightsNow Available

 When LD Starr, a twelve-year-old boy with extra-terrestrial roots, encounters an utterly starless sky on a crystal-clear, moonlit, summer night, he immediately suspects the Moon Dogs, the only race capable of sabotaging the very fabric of the cosmos.
 And when a Moon Dog pup, near death, washes ashore in the raging Atlantic surf of LD’s island home, his suspicions are confirmed.

-Against his better judgment, LD rescues the pup, and that one act of compassion launches a hurricane-fueled weekend of life, death and rebirth on North Carolina’s southernmost barrier island all captured in the first book of the Moondog Trilogy, Starless, Starless Nights.
+Against his better judgment, LD rescues the pup, and that one act of compassion launches a hurricane-fueled weekend of life, death and rebirth on North Carolina’s southernmost barrier island, all captured in the second book of the Moondog Trilogy, Starless, Starless Nights.

 To put star travel in perspective, forget all you think you may know concerning E=mc², and let’s be succinct.
 The Moon Dogs own the stars!
 Adept at star travel for well over a thousand years, they aren’t constrained by the speed of light.
 Their total mastery of the laws of gravity, combined with the development of the Gravity Focus Beam Generator, unleashed the true secret of the stars.